FrostyX/frostyx.github.io/_drafts/crooked-rook.md

     |> io.println_error
 ```

-It is leaking some internals.
-The users probably don't even want to know what
+The public API is leaking some internals.
+The users probably don't even want to
-communication protocol is being used and it should be treated as an
+know what communication protocol is being used, and it should be treated as an
 implementation detail.
 This calls for more custom types.

-Also, websockets is a bi-directional protocol but `bummer` is currently
+Also, websockets are a bi-directional protocol but `bummer` is currently
 unidirectional.
 It was really easy to send messages to the server but due to the
 Gleam + Elixir interop, I couldn't figure out how to properly handle messages
 from the server.
 I started running out of time, so this remains unfinished.
 PRs